ewilded/shelling/README.md

 The above script is synchronous, but does not return output.
 An alternative that would also be asynchronous would involve saving the command in some file/database entry and having it executed by another process within unknown time (e.g. a scheduled task).
 So, using all the variations of test commands like cat /etc/passwd or echo test would lead to false negatives, because the output is never returned to the browser.
-This is why we need alternative feedback channels, also known as out of band channels.
+This is why we need alternative feedback channels (which do not necessarily mean ouf of band channels - this terminology rather refers to the way of extracting data).

-These can include stuff like:
+A feedback channel is simply the way we collect the indicator of a successful injection.

+Hence, for command injection, we can have the following feedback channels:
+- directly returned output (all the above examples except the last one)
-- response time (e.g. commands like sleep 30 will case noticeable delay, confirming that the injection was successful, however this does only apply to synchronous scripts)
+- response time (e.g. commands like sleep 30 will case noticeable half-minute delay, confirming that the injection was successful, however this will not work with asynchronous scripts)
 - network traffic, like reverse HTTP connections (wget http://a.collaborator.example.org), ICMP ping requests or/and DNS lookups (ping sub.a.collaborator.example.org)

-In order to avoid false negatives, when no command output is returned by the application, it is necessary to employ out-of-band channel payloads in the test set.
-All of the above might fail, as in the worst case we might be dealing with an asynchronous command injection that returns no output and runs on a server not being able to send out traffic HTTP/DNS/ICMP to arbitrary locations.
+- file system (if we have access to it; we can attempt to inject commands like `touch /tmp/cmdinject` and then inspect the `/tmp` directory if the file was created - or have the customer to do it for us)
-In such case, the only way (without involving third parties) to confirm that the injected command has executed, would be an injection of some sort of payload causing a Denial of
+- availability (if all the above fails/is not an option, the only way (without involving third parties) to confirm that the injected command has executed, would be an injection of some sort of payload causing a DoS condition like reboot, shutdown or remove)
-Service condition (obviously not recommended if testing production systems :)).

-#### Feedback channel - if all the above fails
-If neither direct output, time delay nor network traffic indicated a successful command injection, we can perform one more test to be entirely sure.
-In this case we need cooperation from the application owner/custodian, as file system access is required to perform this verification step.
-All we need is another set of payloads, this time with the `OS_COMMAND` set to touch and the `ARGUMENT` set to `/tmp/foo`.
-After attempting to create a file with the entire payload set, we examine the filesystem to check if a file named /tmp/foo has been created.
+In order to avoid false negatives, when no command output is returned by the application, it is necessary to employ payloads utilizing a different feedback channel.
+Network, particularly DNS (watching for specific domain name lookups coming from the target - this is the main feedback channel usede by Burp Collaborator) is a very good choice, as DNS lookups are usually allowed when no other outbound traffic is permitted.
+Also, this option is great as it works as well with asynchronous injections.

 ### Features and usage